Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Preliminaries

 \end{proof}

 \begin{lemma} Let $c, c_1, c_2$ be as in Lemma~\ref{lemma:norm:iwasawa}.
 Suppose $g\in G$ has Jordan decomposition $g=g_sg_u$ with $g_s$ semisimple and $g_u\in C_G(g_s)$ unipotent.
 Then

-\end{lemma} \begin{proof} Let $g=g_sg_u$ be as in the lemma.
-Then there exists $k\in K_{\C}$ such that $k^{-1}gk$ is upper triangular, more precisely, $k^{-1} g_sk$ is diagonal, and $k^{-1}g_uk$ is an upper triangular unipotent matrix.
+\end{lemma} \begin{proof} There exists $k\in K_{\C}$ such that $k^{-1}gk$ is upper triangular, more precisely, $k^{-1} g_sk$ is diagonal, and $k^{-1}g_uk$ is an upper triangular unipotent matrix.
 The assertion then follows from the previous lemma and $|g_s|=|k^{-1}g_sk|$. \end{proof}

-We note that there is a $p$-adic analogue of these norms, see e.g.~\cite{BrTi72}*{(4.4.4)} for the proof of submultiplicativity in the $p$-adic case, and~\cite[\S 4]{Art91} for the other properties (however, the constants are left unspecified in~\cite{Art91}).
+We note that there is a $p$-adic analogue of these norms, see e.g.~\cite{BrTi72}*{(4.4.4)} for the proof of submultiplicativity, and~\cite{Art91}*{\S4} for some other properties.